Figures carved in statue in Rome

 MA in Classical Studies

-• Takes an interdisciplinary approach to studying the ancient body, from birth, through ancient medicine, dress and beauty to death
+• Takes an interdisciplinary approach to studying classics and the ancient world.

 • Concludes with a substantial piece of independent research on a topic of your choice.